Family Radio: 2011 end times prediction

-Aftermath
+Aftermath and network reorganization

 On August 3, 2011, the radio industry website Radio-Info.com reported that Family Radio was putting two of its full-powered FM stations up for sale.
 These stations were: WKDN in Camden, New Jersey (covering Philadelphia), and WFSI in Annapolis, Maryland (covering Baltimore and Washington, D.C.).
 The article indicated that the network may have sold the stations to pay off "operating deficits accumulated over the last several years".
 WFSI would be purchased in November 2011 by CBS Radio, which converted the station to a Spanish language dance music format under the WLZL call sign.
 Merlin Media, LLC struck a deal in December 2011 to acquire WKDN, which was relaunched with a talk format under the WWIQ call sign.
 WWIQ was later sold to Educational Media Foundation in late 2013, and became WKVP, a K-Love affiliate station.

 In January 2012, Family Radio applied to the FCC to change the license of station WFME in Newark, New Jersey, near New York City, from non-commercial to commercial.
 The application quickly prompted conjecture from radio industry monitors that the station would soon be sold.
 The application was approved in February.
 Those rumors were confirmed on October 16, 2012, when it was announced that Family Stations would sell WFME to Atlanta-based Cumulus Media for an undisclosed price.
 A November message from Camping posted on the Family Radio website admitted, "Either we sell WFME or go off the air completely."
 The 94.7 signal would be relaunched as country-formatted station, WNSH.
 Concurrent with 94.7's sale to Cumulus, Family Radio purchased FM station WDVY in Mount Kisco, New York from Cumulus, which would soon after adopt Family Radio's programming and the WFME-FM callsign.

 After 40 years on the air, WYFR, Family Radio's shortwave station located in Okeechobee, Florida, ceased operations on July 1, 2013.
 In December 2013, Radio Miami International, purchased the shortwave transmission complex and began broadcasting from there; the complex now operates under the WRMI call letters.